A Guide on the Cheapest Way to Send Money to China in 2026

 In contrast to fixed fees, percentage fees increase with the amount of money you send to China.

-Because you’re charged based on the total amount you send, you can see how percentage fees can be costly when sending large amounts of money into the country.
+Because you’re charged based on the total amount you send, percentage fees can be costly when sending large amounts of money into the country.

 Combination Fees